hardenedlinux/Debian-GNU-Linux-Profiles/docs/harbian_qa/fuzz_testing/syzkaller_crash_demo.md

     return 0;
 }
 ```
-Put the module code into kernel build tree and build with kernel.To verify if the module  was loaded,you can run this in your VM:
+Put the module code into kernel build tree and build with kernel.
+To verify if the module  was loaded, you can run this in your VM:
 `ls /proc/test`

 ## Modify config file and run syzkaller
-Because we should aim at fileoperations to touch off heap overflow,add enable:
+Because we should aim at fileoperations to touch off heap overflow, add enable:
 ```
 "enable_syscalls": [
                 "open$proc",